 Currently, CNA's reserves are slightly higher than the actuarial point estimate.
 CNA does not establish a specific provision for uncertainty.
 For Standard Lines, the difference between CNA's reserves and the actuarial point estimate is primarily due to the three most recent accident years because the claim data from these accident years is very immature.
-For Specialty Lines, the difference between CNA's reserves and the actuarial point estimate is spread more broadly across accident years reflecting the volatility of claim outcomes.
+For Specialty Lines, the difference between CNA's reserves and the actuarial point estimate is primarily due to the three most recent accident years because the claim data from these accident years reflecting the volatility of claim outcomes.
 CNA believes it is prudent to wait until actual experience confirms that the loss reserves should be adjusted.
 For Other Insurance, the carried reserve is slightly higher than the actuarial point estimate.
 For A&E exposures, CNA believes it is prudent, based on the history of developments in this area and the volatility associated with the reserves, to be above the point estimate until the ultimate outcome of the issues associated with these exposures is clearer.